cscart/docs/en/user_guide/manage_products/import_export/fields_format.rst

 Thumbnail
 =========

-The full path to the product thumbnail image. **Thumbnails are generated from detailed images automatically**, so you need to use this field only if you want a custom thumbnail for the product.
+The full path to the product thumbnail image. **Thumbnails are generated from detailed images automatically**, so you need to use this field only if you want a thumbnail that is different from the detailed image of the product.

 .. important::